This tutorial explains simple steps to modify PDF documents using the LibreOffice Draw application.

 - After editing, you export the ODF document as a new PDF.
 The original PDF remains untouched.

 - LibreOffice is not designed to be a full-fledged PDF editor.
 It’s primarily for creating and editing ODF documents, with PDF import/export capabilities.

 Steps to modify PDF documents using LibreOffice Draw for Free

 - Open LibreOffice Draw, and from the file menu, open the PDF file you want to modify.

 - Once the file is open, click on the section where you want to modify it.
 You would see a rectangle box to edit the texts.
 You can now change texts and images.

-- If the PDF is not editable, i.e. entire PDF page is opened as a single image file, then it is difficult to edit.
+- If the PDF is not editable, i.e., the entire PDF page is opened as a single image file, then it is difficult to edit.
 This is since your file is created with a read-only attribute.
 However, if that is the case, you can draw white rectangles/shapes with the background colour to redact the sections.
-Then add a new text box or images.
+Then, add a new text box or images.